Ichthyosis follicularis with alopecia and photophobia syndrome

-IFAP syndrome is an extremely rare genetic syndrome.
-It is also known as Ichthyosis follicularis, alopecia, and photophobia syndrome or simply ichthyosis follicularis.
+Ichthyosis follicularis, alopecia, and photophobia (IFAP) syndrome is an extremely rare genetic syndrome caused by mutations in the MBTPS2 gene.
 It is extremely rare: there were only 40 known cases (all male) until 2011.

 Symptoms and signs

 The main symptoms are given by its name: dry, scaly skin (ichthyosis), absence of hair (atrichia) and excessive sensitivity to light (photophobia).
 Additional features include short stature, mental retardation, seizures and a tendency for respiratory infections.

 Genetics

 Most cases are X-linked recessive but there may be as many as three types.
 As well as a classical X-linked form, there is another type where females are partially affected and another where females have full IFAP symptoms.
-The gene or genes causing this disease are not known.
+It is caused by mutations in the MBTPS2 gene.

 Diagnosis

 Diagnosis is based on appearance and family history.
 KID syndrome or keratosis follicularis spinulosa decalvans have some similar symptoms and must be eliminated.